pr4j3sh/walls/README.md

    ```

 3. **Chat**:
-   - In the client terminal, type your message and hit enter to send it.
+   - In the client terminal, type the server `ip` address.
+   - Enter your message and hit enter to send it.
    - Messages from other clients will appear in the terminal.

 ## Notes

 - Make sure both the server and client are running on the same network for communication.
-- Update the server's HOSTNAME in `server.rb` and `client.rb` if necessary.